MCP Tools Reference

 | trw_recall | Search past learnings by keyword, tags, or impact. | Before starting unfamiliar work |

-| trw_claude_md_sync | Promote high-impact learnings into CLAUDE.md. | During delivery or after major discoveries |
+| trw_claude_md_sync | Promote high-impact learnings into the client-facing instruction surfaces for this repo. | During delivery or after major discoveries |

 Info